 How to set up

-- Go to Setup and create an Event type for your meeting.
+- Create an Event type for your meeting.
 You will need to use at least one Event type to ensure common settings between the User and resource.
 If you only have one Event type, name it with the subject of your meeting.

 - Create two Booking pages: one for the User and a second one for the resource.

 - Create a Master page.

 - Select Team or panel page as the Master page scenario.

 - Go to the Event types and assignment section of the Master page.

 - Select the Event types that you want to offer in your Master page.

 - Under Booking assignment, choose the User's Booking page.
 The Primary team member owns the calendar event and determines the settings of the meeting, including the location, the booking form, the post-scheduling flow, notifications, and third-party integrations.

 - Under Additional team members, select the Booking page you created for your resource.
 If the Primary team member is connected to a calendar, the resource will be added as a guest to the calendar event and be cc'ed on all notifications.